Are you ready to roll out your Soft Launch?

 6) Have you updated your request numbering?

 Remember, you can’t change your request numbering after you go live.
 If you are going live after the start of the year you might want to update the request numbering in your portal settings.
 Simply go to Admin>Portal Settings>Request Numbering.
-Then enter the number you want your requests to start on and click Save.
+Then enter the number you want your requests to start on and click Save. *Please note it will reset at the beginning of each year and sequential numbering from that point (ex: at the beginning of 2024 the request numbering will start at 24-1).

 7) Click Go Live at the top of the page